Book Tickets Online

 Surrounded by traditional parkland, Houghton has a spectacular herd of white fallow deer.
 The award winning five acre Walled Garden includes a spectacular double-sided herbaceous border, a formal rose parterre, and a rustic temple designed by Julian and Isabel Bannerman.
 There is also a sculpture park featuring an impressive collection of contemporary sculptures acquired by Lord Cholmondeley.

-Other contemporary sculptures on display in the grounds include works by Rachel Whiteread, Stephen Cox, Phillip King, Anish Kapoor, Anya Gallaccio, James Turrell, Jeppe Hein, and Richard Long.
+Other contemporary sculptures on display in the grounds include works by Rachel Whiteread, Stephen Cox, Phillip King, Anish Kapoor, Anya Gallaccio, James Turrell, Jeppe Hein, Richard Long and Sean Scully.

 Palladian Mansion.
 Award-winning 5-acre Walled Garden, Model Soldier Museum, Contemporary Sculptures, Deer Park, Café & Gift shop, Picnic & Play Area.